 - Kara chutney – Spicy chutney.

 - Tomato pachadi – an Andhra style tomato chutney which is tangy, sour and spicy.

 - Momos chutney – spicy chutney for momos made with tomatoes, garlic and red chilies.

 This tomato chutney is a no onion no garlic recipe.
 Though if you want you can add onions as well as garlic.

-Tomato chutney goes very well with idli, dosa, uttapam or vada varieties.
+It goes very well with idli, dosa, uttapam or vada varieties.
 You can even serve them with pakoras.

-How to make tomato chutney
+How to make Tomato Chutney